Ligthert/dcs_server_tracker/README.md

 This will make your life easier:
 * `$ export PYTHONIOENCODING=utf-8`

+## Running
+* Run the tracker-component every 5 minutes.
+This is due to EDs API refreshing only one every 5 minutes.
+* Set the web to run constantly (package it in systemd or something)

 ## Hints and Tips
 If you are lazy and need to test stuff, create a shell script that sets all these environmental variables.